ibm-cloud-docs/dns/dns-api.md

 ### List domains
 {: #dns-api-listing-domains}

-A list of all domains currently hosted on the {{site.data.keyword.cloud_notm}} name servers can be retrieved with `SoftLayer_Account::getDomains` returns an array of `SoftLayer_Dns_Domain` template objects.
-You can extend this call to also pull the records that are associated with these domains using an object mask.
+A list of all domains that are currently hosted on the {{site.data.keyword.cloud_notm}} name servers can be retrieved with `SoftLayer_Account::getDomains` returns an array of `SoftLayer_Dns_Domain` template objects.
+You can extend this call to also pull the records that are associated with these domains by using an object mask.

 ```sh
 $client = SoftLayer_SoapClient::getClient('SoftLayer_Account', null, $apiUser, $apiKey);